machinat/sociably/website/docs/introducing-jsx.md

 We believe a rendering process is necessary to make dynamic and complicated chat UI, which helps to ship the best user experiences in chat.

-_JSX_ brings some significant advantages while building chat UI:
+_JSX_ brings some significant advantages while building agent interfaces:

 ### Declarative View